What Is Perm Press? A Complete Guide to This Laundry Setting

 • Store on a padded hanger in a cool, dry place

-• Avoid plastic garment bags—use a breathable cover instead
+• Avoid plastic garment bags—use a breathable cover

 The Clean Avenue Touch

 We know how much your leather jacket means to you.
 That’s why we partner with experienced leather care specialists to offer pickup and delivery for dry cleaning leather jackets across New York City.
-Schedule a pickup with Clean Avenue and we’ll handle the rest.
+Schedule a pickup with Clean Avenue, and we’ll handle the rest.

 Final Thoughts